-Following up on the immense success of the Kubernetes open source container orchestration engine, Google has launched another open source cloud-native software project, one designed to secure containers against hostile intrusion from the host.
+Following up on the immense success of the Kubernetes open source container orchestration engine, Google has launched another open source cloud-native software project, protect containers against hostile intrusion from other containers.

 And like with Kubernetes, Google is hoping the gVisor project, developed internally at Google, both meets the needs of Kubernetes users and attracts outside developers to further the project, said Aparna Sinha, Google Kubernetes group product manager.